Ghost414Entourage/CloudflareMacOSKeychainAdd/README.md

 sudo ./CloudFlareCertificate

-Open the app with info, click the logo, use command v, this will paste whatever logo you want to the app.
+Open the file with info, click the logo, use command v, this will paste whatever logo you want to the script.